Perspective | In ‘achingly beautiful’ letters to Biden, students who are learning English, working full time and taking care of siblings share their hopes

 One young woman participates while holding her 3-year-old brother on her lap.

-Two students have logged in from other countries, after travel restriction left them unable to return home.
-One in Bolivia.
-The other in Tunisia.
+Two students have logged in from other countries, after travel restrictions left them unable to return home.
+One is in Bolivia, the other in Tunisia.

 Even so, Stewart says, when he gives his students an assignment, they usually find a way to get it done.
 So he had no doubt they would turn in something when he asked them about a week ago to write a letter to President Biden or Vice President Harris.